alancates/Mesh-Reader/PROJECT.md

 # Project plan

-## Goal
+## Goal:

-Read and save Second Life mesh cached files as OBJ or other Blender-importable formats.
+Read and export Second Life mesh cached files into a Blender-importable format that preserves geometry, UVs, and vertex weights.

 ## MVP